BLE-MCP/MCP-Detection/README.md

 ### 1. Run AST Analyzers

 Run each analyzer inside its directory.
-Example:
+Take JavaScript as an example:

 - **JavaScript**